-The Supplemental Nutrition Assistance Employment and Training Program (SNA E&T) is the mandatory employment and training program for adults in households receiving Nutrition Assistance.
+The Supplemental Nutrition Assistance Employment and Training (SNA E&T) Program is the employment and training program for adults in households receiving Nutrition Assistance.
 The Program is intended to prevent long-term reliance on the Nutrition Assistance subsidy.
-SNA E&T provides the opportunity for individuals receiving Nutrition Assistance to find adequate employment by engaging in work-related activities.
-Individuals receiving Nutrition Assistance benefits are required to participate in SNA E&T, unless determined to be exempt.
-The SNA E&T program emphasizes self-sufficiency through employment.
+The SNA E&T Program provides the opportunity for individuals receiving Nutrition Assistance to find adequate employment by engaging in work-related activities which may include training, job search, and community service.

 Eligibility and Participation

-SNA E&T notifies non-exempt recipients by mail of their responsibility to attend an initial appointment.
-The notification contains information regarding rescheduling options if the appointment cannot be kept.
-It is very important to keep all appointments.
-Failure to keep an appointment without good cause subjects the recipient, and in some cases their entire household, to disqualification.
+The SNA E&T Program notifies non-exempt recipients by mail of their responsibility to attend an initial appointment.
+Failure to keep an appointment or failure to comply with program requirements, without good cause/good reason, subjects the recipient, and in some cases their entire household, to the following.

 - The first disqualification results in the loss of benefits for one month.